dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-getting-started/tailspin-spyworks/tailspin-spyworks-part-4.md

 To accomplish this we'll tell the EntityDataSource to Auto Generate the WHERE clause and we'll specify the WhereParameter.

-You'll recall that when we created the Menu Items in our "Product Category Menu" we dynamically built the link by adding the CatagoryID to the QueryString for each link.
+You'll recall that when we created the Menu Items in our "Product Category Menu" we dynamically built the link by adding the CategoryID to the QueryString for each link.
 We will tell the Entity Data Source to derive the WHERE parameter from that QueryString parameter.

 [!code-aspx[Main](tailspin-spyworks-part-4/samples/sample1.aspx)]